carbon-language/carbon-lang/docs/project/goals.md

 There are common or expected goals of many programming languages that we explicitly call out as non-goals for Carbon.
-That doesn't make these things bad in any way but reflects the fact that they do not provide meaningful value to us and come with serious costs and/or risks.
+That doesn't make these things bad in any way, but instead reflects the fact that they do not provide meaningful value to us and come with serious costs and/or risks.

 ### Stable language and library ABI